 Thank you for your interest in becoming a member of The Strategy Bridge community of writers.
-We have a strong editorial team who are dedicated to helping you find your voice and contribute to the discussion of military affairs, national security, and strategy.
+Our editorial team is dedicated to helping you find your voice and contribute to the discussion of military affairs, national security, and strategy.
 Your bona fides, rank, and credentials do not bear on your publication with The Strategy Bridge; we are focused exclusively on the development of your argument and attention to the details of these guidelines.
-Once published on The Strategy Bridge, your article will be read by internationally by thousands in the policy, national security, and military affairs world.
+Once published on The Strategy Bridge, your article will be read internationally by thousands in the policy, national security, and military affairs world.
 Our team is dedicated to making sure each and every article is widely read.
 We cannot emphasize enough: the only way to gain publication on The Strategy Bridge is to follow these guidelines.

 General Content Guidelines

 The best way to get a feel for our submissions and publication criteria is to read our journal.
-We are generally focused on analytic arguments well-supported by appropriate evidence, and we rarely accept editorial or opinion-driven work.
-On the other hand, we do accept personal essays and reflections, book reviews (see below), and we occasionally publish works of fiction.
+We are generally focused on analytic arguments well-supported by appropriate evidence, and we rarely accept editorial, opinion-driven, or time-sensitive work.
+On the other hand, we do accept essays and reflections, book review, and we occasionally publish works of fiction.
 We insist on arguments made in good faith, and strong claims require clear evidence.
 The Strategy Bridge will not accept articles for publication on the basis of a pitch.

 Submit your article in a Word document to firstname.lastname@example.org.
-Our editors will respond as quickly as possible with an initial impression of your work and provide a tentative publication date based upon the amount of outstanding material we have in our publication queue.
-Do not hesitate to contact our editorial team if you have any questions.
+Our editors will respond as quickly as possible with an initial impression of your work and provide a tentative publication date based upon the amount of material we have in our publication queue.
+We ask that you give our editorial team seven calendar days to make their initial acceptance decision.

 The Strategy Bridge accepts only first-publication articles, except in limited circumstances as approved by its Editorial Board.
-After publication, all rights revert to the author and any article may be reprinted provided appropriate acknowledgement to The Strategy Bridge is given.
-Like most publications, we do not accept simultaneous submissions.
+After publication, all rights revert to the author and any article may be reprinted provided appropriate acknowledgment to The Strategy Bridge is given.
+We do not accept simultaneous submissions.
 That is to say, do not submit for publication an article also under consideration by any other outlet.

 We look forward to working with you and thank you again for your time and effort.
 Please let us know if you have any questions at all!
 Welcome to our community of writers.